MicrosoftDocs/learn/learn-pr/azure/introduction-to-data-for-machine-learning/includes/9-summary.md

 ## What makes a good dataset?

-We learned that a dataset it helpful if:
+We learned that a dataset is helpful if:

 - It contains relevant information.
 - It's complete.